 Doggett v.
 United States, 505 U.S. 647 (1992)

 Again, what you might consider “uncommonly long” may in fact be very common in a crowded and overburdened court system.
-The time between when the “speedy trial” clock starts ticking (upon arrest or indictment) and trial could be over a year and still not constitute a violation of the defendant's Sixth Amendment rights depending on the circumstances surrounding the delay and whether it has prejudiced the accused.
+The time between when the “speedy trial” clock starts ticking (upon arrest or indictment) and the trial could be over a year and still not constitute a violation of the defendant's Sixth Amendment rights depending on the circumstances surrounding the delay and whether it has prejudiced the accused.

 Nevada is one of only three states (along with New York and North Carolina) whose state constitution does not contain a provision guaranteeing the right to a speedy trial.
 Nevertheless, Nevada law does confer such a right and sets forth a specific time limit in which criminal cases must be brought to trial.